So you want to learn how to start mountain biking? Awesome! I totally support that decision 🙂

 Best apps for trail-finding

 I highly recommend downloading the TrailForks app, which makes it SO EASY to find beginner-friendly trails.
-There is a 7-day free trail and unlimited use around your home trails.
+There is a 7-day free trial and unlimited use around your home trails.

 If you want to upgrade to the pro-plan, it’s $36 a year and gives you unlimited access to trail maps that can be downloaded for offline use.
 It absolutely pays for itself and if you plan on exploring mountain bike trails farther from home, it is essential.